John 1:14, 16

 1 Thessalonians 1:4-7, 2:7-12, 3:6-13

-In John's biographical sketch of Jesus, John makes a profound statement that should dramatically impact the way in which we live our personal lives and disciple others as well.
+In John's biographical sketch of Jesus, he makes a profound statement that should dramatically impact the way in which we live our personal lives and disciple others as well.
 It is in fact so profound that if these claims were made of another man, that man would be instantly labeled as a heretic.
 Read slowly this verse and ponder its implications both in your life and in the lives of those you seek to disciple.

 "And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth….
 For from his fullness we have all received, grace upon grace."
 John 1:14, 16

-This passage speaks of the Word that pre-dated all things, the Word that created all things by His unmeasurable power, and the Word that is God Himself who came and made His residence with sinful man.
+This passage speaks of the Word that predated all things, the Word that created all things by His unmeasurable power, and the Word that is God Himself who came and made His residence with sinful man.
 This Word is full of grace and truth in bodily form, the very essence of the character of Christ.

 This statement about Christ is intensely profound.
 Christ, the second person of the trinity, in all that He thought, said, and did, was both completely loving and kind.
 On top of that, He did that from eternity past and will do so into eternity future.
 He displayed this in all situations regardless of the circumstances, as He was both completely loving and completely kind to others.
 Christ's love surely displays the essence of His character, but there is another word in this context that describes Christ's life -- truth.

 Truth in this context also speaks to the essence or character of Christ.
-Christ was entirely faithful, perfectly steadfast and completely consistent in all His interactions with all people at all times, without exception.
-The example of His life gives us a vivid picture of God because Jesus was and is God and when we see Him we of course see God.
+Christ was entirely faithful, perfectly steadfast, and completely consistent in all His interactions with all people at all times, without exception.
+The example of His life gives us a vivid picture of God because Jesus was and is God and when we see Him, we of course see God.

 Lastly, John 1:16 tells us that through the Person of Christ we have received grace.
 This speaks of the grace that is both inexhaustible and perfectly complete.
-This not only speaks of the grace that Christ provides to us, but it also reveals the reality that Christ Himself is that grace (John 17:21-23, Roman 6:3-5, 8:10, Gal.
+This not only speaks of the grace Christ provides to us, but it also reveals the reality that Christ Himself is that grace (John 17:21-23, Roman 6:3-5, 8:10, Gal.
 2:19-20).
 The whole of the Christian life, from justification to sanctification to glorification, is contingent upon our reception of God’s grace in Jesus Christ.
 As we begin to get a clearer picture of the security of our salvation and our dependency on the Holy Spirit in our walk with God, we simply cannot miss the obvious reality that the source of all of this is Christ and His grace in our lives.
 We need to come to grips with these profound truths of Christ in us, His loving-kindness, His faithfulness, and His consistency in us.
-It goes without saying that God's ultimate desire for us is that the Christ who is the source our life (positional statement) would also become the fruit of our life (conditional statement).
-His complete loving-kindness and perfect faithfulness is to become the testimony of our lives.
+It goes without saying that God's ultimate desire for us is that the Christ who is the source of our life (positional statement) would also become the fruit of our life (conditional statement).
+His complete loving-kindness and perfect faithfulness are to become the testimony of our lives.

 With all this in mind, how are we to disciple others?
 If Christ led His disciples this way and we have His life in us, it would only make sense that He would lead us to disciple others in these same principles.
 Consider Titus 2:11-12 for a moment.
-It tells us that it was grace that brought salvation to all men and is training or teaching us to renounce ungodliness, and to live self-controlled, upright and godly lives.
-Based on what we are understand, this “grace” is the life of Christ Himself in us.
+It tells us that it was grace which brought salvation to all men and is training or teaching us to renounce ungodliness, and to live self-controlled, upright and godly lives.
+Based on what we understand, this “grace” is the life of Christ Himself in us.
 The power for the believer to say no to sin and yes to Christ's life is the very grace of God.
 This is the same grace that we have received and continue to live/walk in a daily basis.
 As we come along side others, this is what we want to point them toward: Christ's grace and His life in them.

 It goes without saying that if we are to disciple others into and unto Christ, we must disciple in the same way that He disciples His sheep.
 He knows His sheep because He has a deep and intimate relationship with His sheep.
 That is a principle which we must embrace and impart into those whom we are discipling in order that they too will embrace this principle.
 If a deep and intimate relationship is not established, the sheep will not trust the shepherd.
 As we disciple the Church, the Church must know that we have their best spiritual interests and well-being in mind.
 If those two are questioned or not fully embraced, they will have a problem hearing and following the voice of the shepherd.

-If this type of relationship is not first established, our discipleship will simply turn into consulting, that being one of simply giving our thoughts and input simply as suggestions.
+If this type of relationship is not first established, our discipleship will simply turn into consulting; being one of simply giving our thoughts and input simply as suggestions.
 However, if we stand upon biblical principles and truly know the sheep in the context of a loving intimate relationship, those principles have a much better chance of being embraced.
 They will be trusted in and appropriated not only in their lives but in the lives of those whom they will eventually disciple.

 Taking Paul as an example, we make note of his loving and nurturing relationship with the Thessalonian Church (1 Thessalonians 1:4-7; 2:7-12; 3:6-13).
 Here is how Paul describes his relationship with them.